 - Monthly check your fire alarms to ensure that they are actively working.
 Pressing the test button on the alarms will verify this.

-- Install Carbon Dioxide Alarms: Open fires which use fuels like gas, oil, wood, and coal can create carbon monoxide, as can incomplete combustion of fuels from household appliances, such as gas fires, boilers, water heaters, cookers, central heating systems
+- Install Carbon Monoxide Alarms: Open fires which use fuels like gas, oil, wood, and coal can create carbon monoxide, as can incomplete combustion of fuels from household appliances, such as gas fires, boilers, water heaters, cookers, central heating systems.

 Emergency Plan Execution Strategies